imdeepmind/imdeepmind.github.io/docs/databases/sql/window-functions.md

 | 2           | 102           | 80000  | 1       |

 **Explanation:**
-Rows are numbered per department ordered by salary descending.
+Rows are numbered per department ordered by salary descending - each department gets its own numbering sequence starting from 1.

 ### RANK()